qaware/qaware-blog-source/content/posts/java-service-queues.md

 Once you understand the behaviour of Java Micro Services under high load you understand the need for circuit breakers in such frameworks.

 Circuit breakers monitor error states and contain the logic to prevent future failures.
 They usually achieve this by not running the problematic code for a certain period of time.

+In our case they can be used

+* to protect the backend for being bombarded with more and more requests, which fill up their queues.
+* to prevent our service to reach the one-thread-per-request limit.
+* to give the user faster feedback about the failure state.

 In this case, a circuit breaker can be employed when a backend stops responding (Timeout exception).
 It prevents sending too many requests to an overloaded backend.
 This way, the backend can recover and function properly again.

 However, managing circuit breakers can be challenging.
 A poorly configured or misunderstood circuit breaker might be even more harmful than not having one at all.
+The default of a circuit breaker is usually to trigger on every error state unless the status code is 2xx or 3xx.

+Here is a small list of possible errors and how to handle them in general if they are dominant in the response statistics.

+* Connection Timeout or Connection Reset: The backend is not even running.
+No reason to call it.
+The circuit breaker can trigger.
+* Response Timeout: The backend can be overloaded.
+Trigger the cricuit breaker.
+* SSL Handshake Error: One reason could be overloading, but also broken nodes.
+I would trigger the circuit breaker here.
+* Status Code 400 Bad Request: No reason to trigger.
+The Backend is working as expected.
+* Status Code 401 Unauthorized: No reason to trigger.
+The Backend is working as expected.
+* Status Code 500 Internal Server Error: Happens so often for so many reasons that this error state should be excluded from the cricuit breaker.
+Every non-handled error is mapped to this one.
+* Status Code 502 Bad Gateway: The backend is working as expected.
+* Status Code 503 Service Unavailable: Sounds like a good idea to trigger the circuit breaker here?
+But that means, that the server is already protecting itself.
+Usually no reason to protect it further.

-Better, the backend server is properly configured and does not use an unlimited request queue.
+This short list depicts the difficulty to configure a circuit breaker.
+Better, the backend server is properly configured and protects itself.

 # The argument for Reactive Programming